mynl/aggregate/doc/2_user_guides/2_x_cat.rst

 Catastrophe Modeling
 ======================

-**Objectives:** Apply ``aggregate`` to catastrophe (cat) risk management, including calculating of occurrence and aggregate exceeding probability (OEP, AEP) values, computing PMLs with secondary uncertainty, and estimating ILW loss costs.
+**Objectives:** Applications of the :class:`Aggregate` class to catastrophe risk evaluation and pricing using thick-tailed Poisson Pareto and lognormal models, including occurrence and aggregate PMLs (OEP, AEP) and layer loss costs.
+Covers material on CAS Parts 8 and 9.

 **Audience:** Catastrophe modelers, reinsurance actuaries, and risk management professionals.